gbmhunter/blog/content/electronics/communication-protocols/pci-express-pcie/_index.md

 ## Testing PCIe Carts With A Computer

-Once you have designed and made a PCIe card for a computer, one of the first things you'll want to do is plug it into a PCIe slot on the computer as see if the computer recognises it.
+Once you have designed and made a PCIe card for a computer, one of the first things you'll want to do is plug it into a PCIe slot on the computer as see if the computer recognizes it.

 The way to detect and explore the PCIe device depends on the OS that the computer is running.